-In the center of Tissamaharama town you can see an ancient, huge stupa which is almost fully restored to its former glory.
+In the centre of Tissamaharama town, you can see an ancient, huge stupa which is almost fully restored to its former glory.

 Legend has it that Buddha visited Tissamaharama on his third visit to Sri Lanka and that a sacred tooth relic and a forehead bone relic are enshrined in a dagoba.
 As such it is considered one of 16 places in Sri Lanka that are sacred to Buddhists.

-The choice of accomodation in Tissamaharama is ranging from small guesthouses and hotels to well equipped safari lodges, specialised in tours to the Yala National Park.
+The choice of accommodation in Tissamaharama is ranging from small guesthouses and hotels to well-equipped safari lodges, specialised in tours to the Yala National Park.